-When you’re lying there in a scorching hot room, a flimsy desk fan or limp ceiling fan just isn’t going to cut it, it’s during these infuriating times that you really need a high velocity fan.
-In addition to providing respite from intense heat, the best high velocity fans are so powerful they are often used as white noise machines and are also often used as ventilators and even carpet dryers!
+When you’re lying there in a scorching hot room, a flimsy desk fan or limp ceiling fan just isn’t going to cut it, it’s during these infuriating times that you really need a high-velocity fan.
+In addition to providing respite from the intense heat, the best high-velocity fans are so powerful they are often used as white noise machines and are also often used as ventilators and even carpet dryers!

 One of the first things you notice about the Lasko 3300 is that it’s built like a tank.
 It has a robust, rugged construction so its immediately evident that this thing can handle a few knocks and scrapes without dying on you.
 The fan is made entirely in the USA.